FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

     hl7.fhir.us.core: 3.1.0
   ```

-In addition to standard version identifiers, the following two special versions are supported:
+In addition to standard version identifiers, the following three special versions are supported:

   * `dev`: indicates that the dependency should be loaded from the local FHIR cache
   * `current`: indicates that the dependency should be loaded from the last successful auto-build.
+  * `latest`: indicates that the dependency should be loaded using the version tagged as `latest` on the package server.

 The `dependencies` property also supports an advanced syntax that allows you to directly specify the dependency id and/or URI if necessary.
 For example: